How To Get A Job On A Cruise Ship

 I can truly say that I was born with ‘sea legs’ since I spent the first 3 years of my life (from babyhood through my toddler years) on the ocean.

-My father was a Captain on cargo ships and for many of his contracts, my mother and I joined him onboard.
+My father was a Captain on cargo ships, and for many of his contracts, my mother and I joined him onboard.

 In the early eighties, my family got off cargo ships, and my father went on to become a Marine Lawyer in the UK.
 My mother started her own Marine Recruitment firm in Vancouver, BC, Canada.
-Initially, she placed Deck and Engine Officers with a variety of shipping companies and later expanded to cruise ships, recruiting for major lines such as Princess Cruises, Cunard, V-Ships, P&O Australia and Holland America.
+Initially, she placed Deck and Engine Officers with a variety of shipping companies and later expanded to cruise ships, recruiting for major lines such as Princess Cruises, Cunard, V-Ships, P&O Australia, and Holland America.

-When I entered university, an opportunity came up through Princess Cruises to work onboard as a Seasonal Youth Activities Staff during my summer break.
+When I entered university, an opportunity came up through Princess Cruises to work onboard as Seasonal Youth Activities Staff during my summer break.
 I jumped at the chance!

 I interviewed and landed the job after an intensive screening session with the head of recruitment for Princess.
 I worked onboard for about 4-6 months of each school year during all class breaks, the first 5 of my 10 years at sea.